Precision Current Sensing Solutions Guide

 1. Precision Resistor - Considerations and criteria for specification and selection

 Direct current sensing with low-ohmic resistors is based on ohms law (E=IR) and is accomplished by placing a resistor in series with the system circuitry that needs to be measured (often called a shunt resistor), a voltage is generated across the shunt resistor that is proportional to the load current.
 Measurement is accomplished via a high-quality difference amplifier.
 Precision resistors are available from Vishay Precision Group (VPG) and are design specifically for this application.
-Using a difference amp with a high-level Common Mode Rejection Ration (CMRR) allows for a wide choice of options for the selection of the current measurement points.
+Using a difference amp with a high-level Common Mode Rejection Ratio (CMRR) allows for a wide choice of options for the selection of the current measurement points.
 A very broad range of resistive values are available (0.003Ω to 500Ω) with precision tolerances of ±0.01% and small variations in resistance values over a broad range of temperatures (±2ppm/℃ from -55℃ to +125℃).

 The factors to be considered when selecting a resistor are: